 It’s fall!
-Are you ready to make an easy DIY pumpkin, or maybe 10, out of velvet or satin to decorate your space?
+Are you ready to make some easy DIY pumpkin decor out of velvet or satin to decorate your space?
 I know I am!
-We’ve been pulling out the fall decorations and scents and are ready to celebrate the season!
+We’ve been pulling out the fall decorations and scents and are ready to celebrate the season.

 The Velvet Pumpkin – Super Easy DIY Pumpkin Decor

 It’s also that time of year when the catalogs start pouring in from the mailbox, and I’ll admit I look forward to seeing all those fall colors and holiday preparation guides.

 There’s one catalog, in particular, I read from cover to cover and look forward to receiving multiple versions of every fall.
 This year I prepared my mug of tea and snuggled in on the couch after the kids had gone to bed to enjoy my catalog (it’s the little things).

 One item that jumped out at me was a beautiful burnt orange velvet pumpkin, and of course, that voice in my head said, “Oh!
 I would love several of those to put around the fireplace in the living room!”